Part 1 – Model Construction

 |Figure 3: Competition Between Christianity & Diversity Ideology for Public Space

-Although this subsystem consists of two balancing loops its overall effect is reinforcing, seen by tracing the figure of eight in the diagram.
+Although this subsystem consists of two balancing loops its overall effect is reinforcing, as seen by tracing the figure of eight in the diagram.
 For example Diversity increases, thus the neutral reduces, thus Christianity reduces (+ means same way), thus releasing more public space from which Diversity, currently the stronger influence of the two, can fill.

 A Test of the Model

 The subsystem in figure 3 can be implemented and run to test its hypotheses.
-The numbers advocating the Diversity Ideology is allowed to rise from the late 1950s.
+The numbers advocating the Diversity Ideology are allowed to rise since the late 1950s.
 The Christian church is assumed to be declining throughout.
-Initially the Christian public space is declining, with the neutral space increasing, figure 4.
+Initially, the Christian public space is declining, with the neutral space increasing, figure 4.
 Once the influence of the Diversity Ideology starts, the neutral space falls, causing the Christian place in the public space to decline faster.
 Diversity has exploited the weakness of Christianity in society, and because Church numbers are declining, there is little chance for Christianity to recover.
 By this century Diversity is occupying more of the public space than the Christian .

 |Figure 4: Results of Ideological Competition

 The levels and the dates are up for debate, but the subsystem is behaving as intended.